DayvonAllen/electron_notes/electron.md

 - The job of each `RendererProcesses` is to show a separate window to the user in a desktop looking environment.
 - Our electron app can have as many `RendererProcesses` as we wish, each of which will show a different window to the user.
 - Communication between the `RendererProcesses` or windows is going to be handled by IPC.
+- When we create an electron app two things happen:
+  1. The `electron app` is created
+  2. The `electron app` creates a `MainWindow`(which is a browser window) after it boots up.
+- So we are going to have two separate files initially:
+  1. a JS file that will be respsonsible for starting up the electron file
+  2. a `index.html` that contains all of the form elements and all the form event handlers etc.
 ---

 ## History Of Electron